Subscribe

 The best search engines will optimize for both retrieval and ranking when trying to determine search intent.
 First, the search engine retrieves the most relevant products for a user query.
 Then, the products are ranked in such a way that meets customer and business needs.

-Now, let’s dive a bit deeper into these component parts.
+Now, let’s dive a bit deeper into these components.

 Retrieval is generally evaluated along two dimensions: recall and precision.

-• Recall — This measures how well the recall set delivered against the user query.
-Generally, it is the number of relevant products retrieved divided by the total number of relevant products available.
+• Recall This measures how well the recall set is delivered against the user query.
+Generally, it’s the number of relevant products retrieved divided by the total number of relevant products available.
 This metric does not penalize irrelevant products.

-• Precision — This measures how precise that recall set is for user intent.
-Generally, it is the number of relevant products retrieved divided by the total number of retrieved products.
+• Precision This measures how precise that recall set is for user intent.
+It’s the number of relevant products retrieved divided by the total number of retrieved products.
 There’s a fine balance to consider with precision.
-For example, if you have 100 relevant products and your search delivers 10 of them, then you may have 100% precision, but this wouldn’t be ideal from a user experience perspective.
+For example, if you have 100 relevant products and your search delivers 10 of them, you may have 100% precision, but this wouldn’t be ideal from a user experience perspective.

-Ranking is based on a number of signals — from customer rules (i.e., boosting a specific brand) to product performance to what the algorithms are set up to optimize for.
-These signals lead to product scores that then determine the order of products.
+Ranking is based on a number of signals — customer rules (i.e., boosting a specific brand), product performance, what the algorithms are set up to optimize for, etc. These signals lead to product scores that then determine the order of products.

 Other search engines in the market today focus on various aspects of the search process.
 Some search vendors will apply basic algorithms that impact ranking (i.e., ranking optimization), which changes search results based on user behavior.
-Others are heavily rule-based or keyword-based, and focus on retrieval.
+Others are heavily rule-based or keyword-based and focus on retrieval.
 These solutions typically have no actual query understanding or built-in intelligence.
-A team of developers will have to heavily curate and manually tune for things like synonyms, misspellings, assortment gaps, etc.
+A team of developers at your company will have to heavily curate and manually tune for things like synonyms, misspellings, assortment gaps, etc.

-In both of the examples above, the AI investment is in one part of the search process or in one type of AI.
+In both of the examples above, the artificial intelligence (AI) investment is in one part of the search process or one type of AI.
 This is like painting in a single color — so for example, while blue is a very popular color with a lot of versatility, if you only paint with blue, you're going to limit what you can achieve on a canvas.

 How Bloomreach Does Semantic Search

-Bloomreach’s search experts have set the standard for driving search revenue through a combination of intelligent algorithms and features that touch every part of the search process, with true semantic understanding at the core.
+lBlooomreach’s search experts have set the standard for driving search revenue through a combination of intelligent algorithms and features that touch every part of the search process, with true semantic understanding at the center.

 The Inputs

-Let’s start from the beginning.
-There are three key inputs into the search engine that impact its performance:
+Let’s start from the beginning with three key inputs that impact our search engine’s performance:

 • Bloomreach algorithms — Our proprietary AI-driven algorithms that we’ve developed over years of commerce experience and continually optimize